-“It’s generally a more effective strategy and a better platform to advocate for yourself if you link your value to what you are offering the prospective employer than it is to expect your value to be based on some unrelated factors, like what you feel you need to live on, or what you feel you deserve because you are a certain age, or what a salary calculator website estimates is an average for the type of position you’re targeting,” Friedman said.
+“It’s generally a more effective strategy and a better platform to advocate for yourself if you link your value to what you are offering the prospective employer than it is to expect your value to be based on some unrelated factors, like what you feel you need to live on, or what you feel you deserve because you are a certain age or what a salary calculator website estimates is an average for the type of position you’re targeting,” Friedman said.

 This should be something you focus on throughout the interview process so your employer is more likely to consider you a top hire.
 Jacqueline Twillie, a negotiation trainer and author of “Navigating the Career Jungle: A Guide for Young Professionals,” advised in FastCompany that candidates who want more leverage in salary negotiations should consider the STAR method during interviews to show how they’ll add value.

-The STAR method stands for Situation, Task, Action, and Result.
-When asked a question, think of a situation or task that allows you to illustrate your skills, explain the action, and detail the positive results.
+The STAR method stands for Situation, Task, Action and Result.
+When asked a question, think of a situation or task that allows you to illustrate your skills, explain the action and detail the positive results.

 By demonstrating you’re a strong hire throughout the interview process, you’ll maximize your chances of getting the salary you’re looking for.

-“The best way to maximize salary negotiation is by having multiple job offers to leverage,” Cohen advised.
+“The best way to maximize salary negotiation is by having multiple job offers to leverage,” Cohen said.
 “You will want to keep as many irons in the fire as you search for your next opportunity.”

 While it’s common for people to stop the job search when they’ve been on a few promising interviews and believe they’re on a path to being hired, Cohen recommends that you keep your search going.
 “You should aim to approach the job search with parallel opportunities.”

-Finally, during the negotiation process, don’t limit yourself to just asking for a higher wage.
+During the negotiation process, don’t limit yourself to just asking for a higher wage.